How Escrow Works

 Who Handles Escrow?

-In some states, the escrow functions are handled by a licensed title insurance company or an escrow company.
-However, in other states, an attorney handles the transaction.
-In many states, escrow agents must be properly licensed in order to conduct business.
-In addition, the escrow agent must be someone who is not otherwise associated with the transaction.
+In many states, escrow agents need a license to conduct business.
+Additionally, the escrow agent cannot be associated with the transaction.
 For example, the buyer's real estate agent or the seller's attorney cannot hold the escrow account.
-They may, however, recommend escrow agents that they have used before.
+They may, however, recommend escrow agents whom they have used.